-Cruising During Hurricane Season: What Cruise Ships Do To Stay Safe
+What Cruise Ships Do To Stay Safe During Hurricane Season

 Great vacations are made up of adventures, memorable moments and ideal weather.
 However, we all know the weather can be unpredictable.
-What if we told you there’s a vacation you could take and have zero worries about the forecast literally raining on your parade?
-That vacation is a cruise—yes, really.
+What if I told you there’s a vacation you could take and have zero worries about the forecast literally raining on your parade?
+That vacation is a cruise — yes, really.

-Read on for five reasons why it’s safe to cruise during hurricane season, according to Chief Meteorologist Van Fleet:
+Wondering what cruise ships do during a hurricane?
+Read on for five reasons why it’s still safe to cruise during hurricane season, according to Chief Meteorologist Van Fleet.

-One of the best parts about taking a cruise vacation is that you can easily head to better weather—think sun, sand and a cocktail in hand.
-And as you’re headed toward clearer skies, there are plenty of ways you and the whole family can enjoy yourselves—like watching jaw-dropping shows across air, water, ice and stage to roller skating, laser tag and bumper cars.
+One of the best parts about taking a cruise vacation is that you can easily head to better weather — think sun, sand and a cocktail in hand.
+And as you’re headed toward clearer skies, there are plenty of ways you and the whole family can enjoy yourselves, like watching jaw-dropping shows across air, water, ice and stage to roller skating, laser tag and bumper cars.
+Royal Caribbean itineraries can be altered to try to avoid any interaction with storms or affected areas, helping you enjoy your vacation without stress.

 Van Fleet: That’s actually a myth.
 In fact, the high-pressure and humid temperatures associated with hurricane season settle the seas.
 The Atlantic Ocean, the Caribbean Sea and the Gulf of Mexico are all much calmer in the summer than they are in the winter.
 So, it’s actually still a good time to take a cruise.

+Yes.
 Even if the conditions do happen to get choppy, every Royal Caribbean ship has features and capabilities to help things go as smoothly as possible so that you’ll hardly notice.
+And if the conditions look unsafe, ships can be easily rerouted.

-Van Fleet: For example, all Royal Caribbean cruise ships have stabilizers that act like airplane wings.
+Van Fleet: All Royal Caribbean cruise ships have stabilizers that act like airplane wings.
 When you think about it, air is water vapor, so these stabilizers essentially lift the ship over waves the same way a wing lifts a plane over rough air.
 This keeps the “rise and fall” from being too noticeable.

 Royal Caribbean uses sophisticated technology, from computers and satellites to radars and the Global Maritime Distress and Safety System (GMDSS), to track and monitor weather around the world.
 Van Fleet even keeps portable tracking devices with him at all times.